 Residencies are open to any artist over the age of 21 from anywhere in the world.
 We look for artists who have a developed sense of practice (even if it is an emerging one) and those who have a strong connection to a community.
 People of color, indigenous people, and members of queer communities are encouraged to apply.

 In conjunction with Kolaj Institute, A’ the Airts will host a series of Collage Community Nights that are free and open to everyone.

-On 13 and 27 September, join us for an evening of collage making with a cohort of international collage artists.
+Join us for an evening of collage making with a cohort of international collage artists.
 Never made a collage before?
 No problem!
 Terrified of scissors?
 No problem!
 Not sure what glue to use?
 No problem!
 This accessible medium is a fun way to tap into your creativity regardless of experience, skill, or age level.
 You may surprise yourself.